NoahCardoza/teaching-curriculum/python3/wk02/README.md

 + Tuples
   + Creating tuples
   + The difference between tuples and lists
-+ Can you remove an character from a string?
++ Can you remove a character from a string?

 ## Also Check Out